vicr123/docs/docs/thebeat/play.ists.md

 title: Playlists
 ---

-import PlaylistIcon from '../../icons/view-media-playlist.svg' import AddIcon from '../../icons/list-add.svg' import ApplicationMenu from '../../icons/application-menu.svg'
+import Icon from "../../src/components/icon.jsx";

 Playlists represent a collection of tracks that you can customise.

 ## Adding a Playlist

-To add a playlist, navigate to the <PlaylistIcon /> Playlists view and select <AddIcon /> Create Playlist.
+To add a playlist, navigate to the <Icon name="view-media-playlist" /> Playlists view and select <Icon name="list-add" /> Create Playlist.

 ## Adding tracks to a Playlist

 To add a track to a playlist, start by locating it in your library.
-Once you have found the track, right click it, select <AddIcon /> Add to Playlist, and then select the playlist you would like to add the track to.
+Once you have found the track, right click it, select <Icon name="list-add" /> Add to Playlist, and then select the playlist you would like to add the track to.

 ## The Header

 The Header shows the current playlist, followed by some actions.
 The actions you see will depend on what you're looking at and which actions are available.
-Some menu items may be hidden behind a <ApplicationMenu /> disclosure button.
+Some menu items may be hidden behind a <Icon name="application-menu" /> disclosure button.

 - **Enqueue All**<br />
   Adds the entire playlist to the play queue